Health, Outreach, Prevention & Education (H.O.P.E.)

 What the H.O.P.E.
 Unit Can Do For You:

 The H.O.P.E.
-Unit provides health education, WIC, medical advocacy, medical case management and transportation services.
+Unit provides health education, WIC and transportation services.

 The H.O.P.E.
 Unit plans, develops, and implements health education programs consistent with the existing needs of the community.
 Our emphasis is health promotion, and disease prevention.